Probabilistic approach to feedback control enhances multi-legged locomotion on rugged landscapes: Discussion and Limitations

+In this paper, we developed a linear controller to improve the robot's speed on rugged terrain; however, this simple approach has certain limitations, and there remains room for further performance enhancement.

+To support our hypothesis that vertical body undulation enhances robot performance, we assume that the heights of rough terrain follow a normal distribution — a condition that aligns with our lab-based experimental setup.
+However, real-world terrain is typically more diverse and complex.
+While we demonstrated the effectiveness of our controller in more challenging outdoor tests, future work will focus on evaluating the model across a broader range of terrain types to better capture real-world variability.

-We employed a simple sinusoidal traveling wave model to characterize the robot's vertical body undulation.
+We employed a sinusoidal traveling wave model to drive the robot's vertical body undulation.
 While effective in mitigating environmental disturbances through amplitude adjustments, this approach cannot generate more complex vertical body shapes.
 Future research will investigate the impact of more discrete vertical body shape on robot performance, focusing on how subtle variations can optimize locomotion efficiency and adaptability on complex terrains.
+Our recent work has produced promising results \cite{he2025climbing}.

 While this study utilized a basic linear controller to enhance performance on rugged terrain, we propose that integrating the two probabilistic models with a more advanced control strategy, such as a learning-based algorithm, could significantly enhance the robot's ability to navigate complex environments.
 We are actively exploring this approach \cite{he2024learning}.